Baldur’s Gate 3: Best & Worst Multiclassing Build Combinations

 Sorcerer

-You don’t need to multiclass to take advantage of Warlock’s utility.
+You don’t need to multiclass the Sorcerer to take advantage of Warlock’s utility.
 You can use the Feat Magic Initiative Warock, which gives all the warlock advantages while allowing you to progress your level.
 Multiclassing it would take away a feat, and you also would lose the level 6 spell slot.
-The sorcerer at level 12 receives an extremely powerful 6th spell slot disintegration spell, and if you combine it with the twinned magic feature allows you to cast it twice and double your damage.
+The Sorcerer at level 12 receives an extremely powerful 6th spell slot Disintegration spell, and if you combine it with the twinned magic feature allows you to cast it twice and double your damage.

 Druid (Circle of the Moon Subclass)

 You’re constantly wondering if you should multiclassing because your class feels very weak early on, even between levels from 7 to 10.
 You’re incentive to use spells.
 Meanwhile, you jump into wild form to do damage.
 You can’t do both at the same time, and you wonder, should I multiclass it?
-No, The Druid centers on wild shape, which progressively gets better the longer you stay in the skill line.
+No, Circle of the Moon Druid centers on Wild Shape, which progressively gets better the longer you stay in the skill line.

 You will only get 1 level 6 spell slot per long rest, but this one prevents poison damage, increases your party HP, and lasts until a long rest.
 So that’s two buffs you get at the high level that are fantastic for you and your party.
 At level 12, you get an extra feat, which will either take you to 20 Wisdom or another benefit.